drsjb80/HPotter/README.md

     git stash
     ```

 Confirm that stash didn't produce an error.
-Then run:
+Then run: <br>
-    git checkout dev
+    `git checkout dev`

 Followed by:
     git pull